rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#13-June-2020.md

 #

 Welcome to the #13 edition of Rust in Blockchain, the hypest newsletter about the hypest tech.
 [Previous: #12](/newsletters/2020-06-03-zk-rustups/).

 It was another month in 2020.
 Like previous months in 2020.
-A lot of us are mostly stuck inside.
-Still.
+A lot of us are mostly stuck inside still.
 Hacking away.
-Or not.

-Right now it's hard to gather the enthusiasm to write something coherent about blockchain Rust.

-New Rust crypto and blockchain projects continue to be launched.
+We don't see a consistent blockchain Rust theme to highlight this month, but interesting new Rust crypto and blockchain projects continue to be launched.
 They are noted in the "Interesting Things" section.

 [Oasis launched what will probably become their mainnet][oasis-1].
 Congrats to them!